 Prof. William Robinson (Stanford University)

-B cell receptor repertoire analysis in six immune-mediated diseases (Nature, in press 2019)
+B cell receptor repertoire analysis in six immune-mediated diseases (Nature, 2019)

 RJM Bashford-Rogers, L Bergamaschi, EF McKinney, DC Pombal, F Mescia, JC Lee, DC Thomas, SM Flint, P Kellam, DRW Jayne, PA Lyons, KGC Smith

 Natural history and cell-of-origin of TCF3-ZNF384 & PTPN11 mutations in twins with concordant B-ALL (Blood, 2019)

 Clara Bueno*, J Ramón Tejedor*, Rachael Bashford-Rogers*,Laura González-Silva*, Rafael Valdés-Mas, Antonio Agraz-Doblás, Rafael Díaz de la Guardia, Chrystele Bilhou-Nabera, Nassera Abermil, Hélène Guermouche, Mario F Fraga, Agustín F Fernández, Paola Ballerini, Ignacio Varela, Pablo Menendez.

 The integrated genomic and immune landscapes of lethal metastatic breast cancer.
 (Cell Reports, 2019)